Vayn/vayn.github.io/function.markdown

 [getmypid](http://php.net/manual/en/function.getmypid.php) - Gets PHP's process ID.

-[strtr](http://cn.php.net/manual/en/function.strtr.php) - Translate characters or replace substrings.
+[strtr](http://php.net/manual/en/function.strtr.php) - Translate characters or replace substrings.

+[readdir](http://php.net/manual/en/function.readdir.php) - Returns the filename of the next file from the directory.
+The filenames are returned in the order in which they are stored by the filesystem.